On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

-Note that the functions $r_1$ (similarly $r_2$) is strictly increasing or decreasing depending on whether the $(u,v)$ phase plane trajectory $\eta_2(t)$ is situated above or below the $u$-axis at any given time $t$.
-Hence, the maximum or minimum for these functions are attained exactly when the $(u,v)$ phase plane trajectory intersects the $u$-axis.
-Consequently, a trajectory in $(u,v)$ phase plane, which is bounded away from the $u$-axis, corresponds to an unbounded vortex motion, or a vortex collapse situation.
+The transformed coordinates quantifies the relative motion of vortices with respect to the free vortex $\mathcal{V}_1$ in the complex plane.
+There are advantages of using transformed coordinate system~\eqref{etaeqn}.
+Firstly, we only need to keep track of a single variable $\eta_2(t)=u(t)+\mathbbm{i}\,v(t)\equiv\left(u(t),v(t)\right)$ associated with the vortex $\mathcal{V}_2$.
+Secondly, it is easy to characterize self-similar evolutions as they correspond to the equilibrium points there (see, lemma~\ref{lemma_self_similarity}).
+Note that a vortex evolution is called self-similar evolution if the vortex coordinates satisfy $z_\alpha(t)=\lambda_\alpha f(t)$ with $f$ and $\lambda_\alpha$'s being an arbitrary complex function and complex constants, respectively~\cite{NS1979,K1987,TT1988,LK2000,H2007,H2008, AH2010,G2016,KS2018}.
+We will analyze various vortex trajectories by looking at the relative motion of vortex $\mathcal{V}_2$.
+In order to do so, we write expressions of squared inter-vortex distances in terms of $u$ and $v$ using cosine rule~\eqref{cosine_rule} and definition~\eqref{etaeqn} From~\eqref{eq_R2},~\eqref{eq_R1} and~\eqref{r2byr1_r12byr1}, we can write the differential equations for inter-vortex distances as

-We shall now illustrate how two of the important types of vortex motions, namely, the self-similar evolutions and fixed configurations are related to the equilibrium solutions in the $(u,v)$ phase plane.
+Note that if $v(t)\neq 0$ then $r_1(t)$ (similarly $r_2$) is either strictly increasing or decreasing at time $t$, with extrema existing only when a $(u,v)$ trajectory intersects the $u$-axis.
+Consequently, a trajectory in $(u,v)$ phase plane, which is bounded away from the $u$-axis, corresponds to either an unbounded vortex motion, or a vortex collapse situation.
+Before we move on to characterize the entire $(u,v)$ phase plane trajectories, let us first look at the simplest one of them all; the equilibrium points.

-\begin{lemma} The constrained three-vortex system~\eqref{z0_z1_z2_dot} evolves self-similarly if and only if the corresponding trajectory in the $(u,v)$ phase plane is an equilibrium solution, i.e., $\left(u(t),v(t)\right)=(u,v)|_{t=0}$. \begin{proof} If the vortex system evolves in a self-similar way, then from the definition, there exists a complex valued function $f$ and complex constants $\lambda_\alpha$ ($\alpha=0,1,2$) such that $z_\alpha(t)=\lambda_\alpha f(t)$, see~appendix~\ref{defn:self_similarity}.
+\begin{lemma} The constrained three-vortex system~\eqref{z0_z1_z2_dot} evolves self-similarly if and only if the corresponding trajectory in the $(u,v)$ phase plane is an equilibrium solution, i.e., $\left(u(t),v(t)\right)=(u,v)|_{t=0}$. \begin{proof} If the vortex system evolves in a self-similar way, then recall that, there exists a complex valued function $f$ and complex constants $\lambda_\alpha$ ($\alpha=0,1,2$) such that $z_\alpha(t)=\lambda_\alpha f(t)$.
 WLOG, one may assume $f(0)=1$.
-Hence from the assumptions about the initial conditions we have $\lambda_0=0$, $\lambda_1=1$, and $\lambda_2$ is some non-zero complex number.
-Since $z_1(t)\neq 0$ for $t\in[0,t^*)$, $f(t)\neq 0$ as long as the three-vortex problem is defined.
+Hence from the assumptions about the initial conditions we have $\lambda_0=0$, $\lambda_1=1$, and $\lambda_2\neq0$ (see,~figure~\ref{figure_model}(a)).
+Since $z_1(t)\neq 0$ for $t\in[0,t^*)$ and $t^*>0$, $f(t)\neq 0$ as long as the three-vortex problem is defined.
 Therefore, $\eta_2=z_2/z_1=\lambda_2$, which is an equilibrium solution in the $(u,v)$ phase plane.
 The same lines of arguments, if retraced back, give the proof for the converse part. \end{proof} \end{lemma}